Scaling Limit of Small Random Perturbation of Dynamical Systems: Introduction

-The most natural way to describe the inter-valley dynamics of metastable random processes is to demonstrate that their scaling limits are governed by finite state Markov chains whose jump rates are evaluated with the aid of Eyring-Kramers type formulas.
+The most natural way to describe the inter-valley dynamics of metastable random processes is the reduction of the model to a continuous time Markov process (cf. \cite{BL1,BL2,new DLLN review}).
+Namely, we try to demonstrate that a suitable scaling limit of the metastable random processes are governed by finite state Markov chains whose jump rates are evaluated with the aid of Eyring-Kramers type formulas.

 Recently, there have been numerous active researches toward this direction, especially when the underlying metastable process lives in a discrete space.
 Beltran and Landim in \cite{BL1,BL2} provide a general framework, known as the \textit{martingale approach} to obtain the scaling limit of metastable Markov chains.
-This method is quite robust and has been applied to a wide scope of metastable processes including the condensing zero-range processes \cite{AGL,BL3,Lan2,S}, the condensing simple inclusion processes \cite{BDG,GRV2}, the random walks in potential fields \cite{LMT,LS1}, and the Potts models \cite{LS2,NZ}.
+This method is quite robust and has been applied to a wide scope of metastable processes including the condensing zero-range processes \cite{AGL,BL3,Lan2,S}, the condensing simple inclusion processes \cite{BDG,GRV2,Kim-Seo2}, the random walks in potential fields \cite{LMT,LS1}, and the Potts models \cite{Kim-Seo1,LS2,NZ}.

 The method of Beltran and Landim relies on a careful analysis of the so-called trace process.
 A trace process is obtained from the original process by turning off the clock when the process is not in a suitable neighborhood of a stable equilibrium.
 However, as Landim pointed out in \cite{Lan3}, it is not clear how to apply this methodology when the underlying metastable process is a diffusion.
 In this paper, instead of modifying the approach outlined in \cite{BL1,BL2}, we appeal to an entirely new method that is a refinement of a scheme that was utilized in \cite{ET,ST}.

 We establish the metastable behavior of our diffusion $\boldsymbol{x}_{\epsilon}$ by analyzing the solutions of certain classes of Poisson equations related to its infinitesimal generator.
-Theorem \ref{t51} is the main step of our approach and will play an essential role in the proof of our main result Theorem 2.3.
-The proof of Theorem \ref{t51} is to some extent model-dependent, though the deduction of the main result from this Theorem is robust and applicable to many other examples.
-Hence, we hope that our work reveals the importance of studying the Poisson equation of type \eqref{p321} below in the study of scaling limit of metastable random processes.
+Theorem \ref{t51} is the main step of our approach and will play an essential role in the proof of our main result Theorem \ref{main}.
+The proof of Theorem \ref{t51} is to some extent model-dependent, though the deduction of the main result from this Theorem is robust and applicable to many other examples. {For instance, the method originally developed in this article is successfully applied to various models, e.g., the special case of general dynamics defined by \eqref{e12} in \cite{newLS2} and the critical zero-range processes in \cite{newLMS1}. }